Createdd/Writing/articles/Relay.md

 > Relay provides a predictable environment for developers by maintaining an invariant: a component won't be rendered until all the data it requested is available.
 Additionally, queries are defined statically (ie. we can extract queries from a component tree before rendering) and the GraphQL schema provides an authoritative description of what queries are valid, so we can validate queries early and fail fast when the developer makes a mistake.

+React and Relay in short:
+> Relay couples React with GraphQL and develops the idea of encapsulation further.
+It allows components to specify what data they need and the Relay framework provides the data.

+>  React lets you build your UI declaratively, Relay lets you describe your data declaratively using GraphQL.

 Relating to a FLUX architecture:

 > In some ways Relay is inspired by Flux, but the mental model is much simpler.
 Instead of multiple stores, there is one central store that caches all GraphQL data.
 Instead of explicit subscriptions, the framework itself can track which data each component requests, and which components should be updated whenever the data change.
 Instead of actions, modifications take the form of mutations.

-## The eco system

-An application using Relay requires:
-- A GraphQL Schema (description of a data model with associated methods to fetch data)
-- A GraphQL Server ()
-- Relay

-In short:
->  React lets you build your UI declaratively, Relay lets you describe your data declaratively using GraphQL.

 ## Queries